-The Canton College Preparatory School, (the School) is a nonprofit corporation established pursuant to Ohio Revised Code Chapters 3314 and 1702.
+The Akron Preparatory School, (the School) is a federally recognized 501(c)(3) and Ohio nonprofit corporation established pursuant to Ohio Revised Code Chapters 3314 and 1702.
 The School's mission is to provide an orderly and supportive environment whereby students experience preparations for college, career and life.
 The School operates on a foundation, which fosters character building for all students, parents and staff members.
 The School, which is part of the State's education program, is independent of any School and is nonsectarian in its programs, admission policies, employment practices, and all other operations.
 The School may acquire facilities as needed and contract for any services necessary for the operation of the School.